page icon

 Closing date

 The textiles group runs weekly and provides an opportunity for our clients to learn useful new skills and meet new people.
-This volunteer will support the existing group volunteer to teach dressmaking skills to our clients and support them to work on various textiles projects.
+We are looking to recruit two new volunteers for this group, who will work together with the existing group volunteer to teach dressmaking skills to our clients and support them to work on various textiles projects.

-Main tasks and activities:
+Main tasks and activities

 • Supporting clients to develop and carry out their own textiles projects;